-If your idea of the perfect Sunday includes brunch, cool coffee spots, market hopping, street food stands and street art then spending the day in Shoreditch will be your perfect Sunday, and even if this isn’t your idea of the perfect Sunday then give it a go as you never know, you might just enjoy it!
+Updated 2019.
+If your idea of the perfect Sunday in London includes brunch, cool coffee spots, market hopping, street food stands and street art then spending Sunday in Shoreditch will be your perfect day, and even if this isn’t your idea of the perfect Sunday then give it a go as you never know, you might just enjoy it!

-Shoreditch is s fairly small area in East London however when me and my friends refer to Shoreditch we also include the nearby areas of Hoxton, Old Street, Bishopsgate, Bricklane, Liverpool Street and Aldgate (therefore I have included all these areas in this guide and I couldn’t include all of these in the title!) and what I love most is how it varies from the glass sky scrapers of the Gerkin and Herons Tower home to the suited and booted city workers, to the small streets around Brick Lane home of the ultimate hipster.
+Shoreditch is a fairly small area in East London however when me and my friends refer to Shoreditch we also include the nearby areas of Hoxton, Old Street, Bishopsgate, Bricklane, Liverpool Street and Aldgate (therefore I have included all these areas in this guide and I couldn’t include all of these in the title!) and what I love most about Shoreditch is how it varies from the glass sky scrapers of the Gerkin and Herons Tower home to the suited and booted City workers, to the small streets around Brick Lane home of the ultimate Hipster, it really is one of the best areas in London to visit!

 Old Street, Moorgate, Liverpool Street, Shoreditch High Street, Whitechapel, Aldgate East

-In order to fuel your day hold off on having breakfast and instead go for Brunch because this area is full of cool brunch spots, personally I’d recommend Hoi Polloi on Shoredicth High Street and Lantana in Old Street, but if you’re feeling really quirky head to the Cereal Killer Cafe.
+In order to fuel your day hold off on having breakfast and instead go for Brunch because this area is full of cool brunch spots, personally I’d recommend Hoi Polloi on Shoredicth High Street and Lantana in Old Street and Friends of Ours, but if you’re feeling really quirky head to the Cereal Killer Cafe.

 After brunch your first stop should be Colombia Road Flower Market, a must see on a Sunday exploring East London.
 I say that the flower market should be your first stop as it gets very very busy so the earlier you get here the better (although expect it to always be pretty busy).
 A small section of street is completely transformed and lined with flowers upon flowers with London market sellers shouting all the offers.
 The street also has lots of independent shops a long it so if you feel you need to get away from the crowds then step inside one of them and have a look around.

-The best way to get there is to walk up Shoreditch High street, turn right onto Hackney Road and right again straight onto Columbia Road, follow the road and you’ll soon stubble upon it.
+The best way to get to the Flower Market in Shoreditch is to walk up Shoreditch High street, turn right onto Hackney Road and right again straight onto Columbia Road, follow the road and you’ll soon stubble upon it.
 The mass of people carrying flowers back from there will also give it away!

 Next, follow your steps back onto Shoreditch High Street and walk down it until you come to BoxPark on the corner, have a browse in some of the shops but cross back over and head up Chance Street on your left.
-You may think you’re heading up a dodgy alley way but pretty soon you’ll be greeted with the infamous colourful Instagram wall!
+You may think you’re heading up a dodgy alley way but pretty soon you’ll be greeted with the famous Instagram wall in Shoreditch.
 Perfect for getting some snaps against!

-Your next stop, just up the road is Brick Lane!
-Brick Lane is a funny little street and it screams East London.
+Your next stop just up the road is Brick Lane!
+Brick Lane in Shoreditch is a funny little street and it screams East London.
 It’s filled with many independent shops from book shops to bagel shops to vintage clothes shops to curry restaurants, there are a few chain stores there now but they aren’t too ‘in your face’ which is good as this area is known for its independence and quirkyness!
+This is one of the best places to visit in Shoreditch on Sunday to understand what Shoreditch is all about!

-On a Sunday there is a market that runs pretty much all the way down Brick Lane with so many different food options as well as things to buy, I would suggest getting a cheap and yummy lunch at one of the food markets on your way down Brick Lane as there’s many stalls both inside and out with food from pretty much every region you could ever want!
+On a Sunday there is a Sunday Market that runs pretty much all the way down Brick Lane with so many different food options as well as things to buy, I would suggest getting lunch at one of the many food markets on your way down Brick Lane as there’s many stalls both inside and out with food from pretty much every region you could ever want!
 Make sure you take a seat on the curb too in true East London fashion!

 When you get close to the end of Brick Lane you’ll notice the big Vintage Market on your right, this area is also filled with food stalls and stalls selling clothes, jewellery, bags, records, and everything you could ever really need!